Infiltrator (video game): Legacy

 Infiltrator was followed by a sequel, Infiltrator II: The Next Day, released in 1987 for the Apple II, Commodore 64, IBM PC compatibles, and the Nintendo Entertainment System.
-Because the original was never released on the NES, the sequel was released as "Infiltrator" on that platform.
+Since the original was never released on the NES, the sequel was released as Infiltrator on that platform.
 Computer Gaming World awarded Infiltrator II zero stars and described it as "Even worse than the original".

 The game was novelized by Peter Lerangis, as part of the Worlds of Power series published by Scholastic Books.